 So says Nick Clegg in an interview for Radio 4′s Westminster Hour.

 His underlying point is a good one – the coalition isn’t a single-issue coalition which is about AV and nothing else.
-And, as James Graham points out, the Electoral Reform Society isn’t a sort of glorified from of the Liberal Democrats either.
+And, as James Graham points out, the Electoral Reform Society isn’t a sort of glorified form of the Liberal Democrats either.

 However, Nick Clegg does make the point at some length in the interview – “The Liberal Democrats aren’t a sort of glorified form of the Electoral Reform Society”, “I wouldn’t have stood for the leadership of the Lib Dems if I thought the only sole purpose in life was to change the electoral system”, “I think there are other things which this coalition is seeking to achieve” and so on.